Mental Health Matters – especially at work

 Nurturing a culture of support and awareness for health and wellbeing issues is the first step to fighting the negative associations of mental health problems in the workplace.

 Recent studies have shown that more than a third of workers do not seek help from their bosses or colleagues.
-This habit of silence can arise from fear of the consequences of reaching out.
-The same study found that 9% of employees with mental health symptoms have suffered disciplinary actions, including dismissal.
+This habit of silence can arise from fear of the consequences of reaching out such as disciplinary actions and dismissal.

 Developing a work environment where employees feel safe to be open about their health and wellbeing – without fear of disciplinary action – is important to build trust between your business and staff.
 In addition to boosting morale, this also has a positive effect on productivity.